ayosec/timehistory-bash/FORMAT.md

 |`%x`<br>`%(status)` | Exit status of command. |
 |`%Z`<br>`%(page_size)` | Page size. |

+## Options

+Options are surrounded by brackets at the beginning of the format string.
+There are two valid options:

+* `header`

+    Print a header containing the field labels.

+* `table`

+    Render the history list as a table.
+Columns are separated by the tab character.

+Example:

+    [header,table]%n\t%e\t%C

 ## Date/Time Format

 The syntax for the `%(time)` specifier is from the [chrono library].